Join our fixed departure treks.

 • Applicable government taxes (13% VAT and 10% tourism service charges)

-• Nepal entry visa,your Travel/Medical insurance.
+• Nepal entry visa, your Travel/Medical insurance.

-• Single supplements in hotels except for solo trekking service
+• Single supplements in hotels, except for the solo trekking service

 • Optional trips not specified in the itinerary

-• Personal trekking equipment and drinks (including tea)
+• Personal trekking equipment

 • Helicopter evacuation/rescue in case of emergency